scream104/psych596/activities/multi-regression/spss/multi-regression-instructions-spss.md

 2. "Histogram- Dependent Variable: raw_score" - this is a histogram of the residuals.
 You expect to see a normal curve shape.
 Look at this plot along with the "Normal P-P" plot to assess the normality assumption.

 3. "Normal P-P" - this is a P-P plot of the residuals (like a Q-Q plot but of cumulative probability rather than quantiles), and helps us check for non-normally distributed residuals.
-We expect points to fall close to the dotted line if the residuals are normal (they do here).
+We expect points to fall close to the diagonal line if the residuals are normal (they do here).

 #### Now that you have reviewed the output, answer the following questions for yourself about the full model (`raw_score` = *b*<sub>0</sub> + *b*<sub>1</sub>`age` + *b*<sub>2</sub>`pretest_score`)
-1. What does the "Multiple R-squared" tell you for this model?
-That is, what percent of the variance in `raw_score` is explained by the model?
+1. What does the Model R-square tell you for this model?
+That is, what percent of the variance in `raw_score` is explained by the model with age and pretest score as predictors?
 2. What does the overall F-statistic and p-value tell you?
 3. What does the beta coefficient for `pretest_score` tell you?
 4. What does it mean that the t-statistic for the `age` variable is not significant in this model?
 How does it compare to the partial correlation test that we ran last week with the same variables?